Norfolk Social Security Disability Attorney

 Since the majority of claimants have no idea how to go about advocating for themselves, preparing their case for the hearing, gathering the necessary records or even understand the maze of Social Security Disability rules and regulations, your attorney can be an invaluable help in winning your case.
 Additionally, the “date of onset,” or the date when your disability payments begin, can be affected by the length of time with which you have suffered from your disability.

-A lawyer familiar with disability claims understands this, and knows that convincing the courts to accept the earliest date of your symptoms as the beginning of your disability may mean more ‘back pay’ for you.
+A social security lawyer in Norfolk Virginia familiar with disability claims understands this, and knows that convincing the courts to accept the earliest date of your symptoms as the beginning of your disability may mean more ‘back pay’ for you.
 Kalfus & Nachman PC can help to answer your Social Security Disability questions.

 Overall, while an attorney is not a prerequisite, it is extremely unwise and may result in losing your benefits altogether.
 Click here to learn more about the SSDI process.